Skip to main content

 Blue-Iguana-Cantina-Panorama

 First, if you don't like waiting in lines while on vacation, avoid BlueIguana Cantina during peak lunch hours.
-Rather than go at 1:30pm, I'll try to arrive as soon as it opens.
+Rather than going at 1:30 p.m., I'll try to arrive as soon as it opens.
 This way, I minimize the time spent standing around, so I enjoy my meal and return to the fun on the ship.
 Though dining is an integral part of the cruise experience, I prefer quick-service meals in the afternoon.
 If I wanted a sit-down experience, I'd go to the Main Dining Room

 Next, take advantage of BlueIguana Cantina's breakfast.
 Carnival's Lido Marketplace doesn't have the best breakfast, in my opinion.
-I'm keen on the fast-casual options, like BlueIguana and Big Chicken, and on a sea day, you'll definitely catch me at the infamous SeaDay Brunch!
+I'm keen on the fast-casual options, like BlueIguana and Big Chicken, and on a sea day, you'll definitely catch me at the famous SeaDay Brunch!
 The crispy hashbrowns at BlueIguana Cantina are delicious, and I love the Mexican scrambled eggs!
 Together, they make a rather tasty filling for a breakfast burrito!

 Finally, don't skip the salsa bar.
 It’s one of the best parts of the BlueIguana Cantina experience!
 With a variety of hot sauces and salsas, it's a great way to customize your meal.
 Plus, you can mix and match different salsas to find your perfect flavor.

-BlueIguana Cantina or El Loco Fresh?
+BlueIguana Cantina vs. El Loco Fresh

 Image

 Personally, I don't think you can compare BlueIguana to Royal Caribbean's El Loco Fresh.
-While I enjoy how El Loco Fresh has a wider variety of options—from quesadillas to nachos and fajitas—the quality of BlueIguana Cantina's ingredients is far superior.
+While I enjoy how El Loco Fresh has a wider variety of options — from quesadillas to nachos and fajitas — the quality of BlueIguana Cantina's ingredients is far superior.

 El Loco Fresh's salsa bar is also quite sad.
 The guacamole tastes processed and pre-made, and it's evident that none of the salsas are freshly prepared.
 The hot sauce selection is impressive, but I'd prefer a few warmer salsas for my chips!